by Robert Lanz LCSW

 Taxis serve a different function in southern California than they do in most places because this is essentially a car culture unlike big cities on that other coast.
 I didn’t even realize it until I was in the army in 1967 and met guys from New York and they told me it was common for adults there to not have a car and many of them didn’t even know how to drive.
 Unbelievable!
 But they probably think it is equally unbelievable that there are adults in SoCal who hadn’t ever been in a cab.
 Well, maybe from the airport but not shopping or going to work and certainly not on a date.

-And there I was, spending quality taxi time with a displaced Iranian who taught me more about the middle east and America then I ever learned in college.
+And there I was, spending quality taxi time with a displaced Iranian who taught me more about the middle east and America then I ever learned in six years of college.

 The driver was about my age and loved America even though he gave up a professional career as a pharmacist in his birth country.
 He worked seven days a week, twelve hours a day, rarely saw his family members all at the same time but loved them dearly and provided all the security they needed, kind of like the government was doing with our amorous passengers.